 It personifies the fact that good always triumphs over the evil and that there is always justice for everyone.
 It is one among very few temples who accept devotees irrespective of their race, lineage and religion.

 It is said that, an incarnation of Lord Vishnu, Saint Parasurama threw his axe and installed the idol of Ayyappa at Sabarimala.
 Sabarimala is under the administration of The Travancore Devaswom Board (TDB), a government owned body.

 An Unforgettable Experience

 A visit to Sabarimala is a treasured experience as the place thrives in both spiritual and aesthetic value.
 Thousands of pilgrims visits this spiritual centre at least once in every year in fulfilment of their devotion.

 The ramble to Lord Ayyappa Temple through lush green forests and bubbling streams is a challenging trek to reach.
 Approximately 3 km of trekking is required to reach the top, but the trek is worth your while.
 Undulated mountain terrains and an exciting variety of flora and fauna make Sabarimala a satisfying destination for naturelovers.

 One can reach the place through Pamba Township which is connected from other major cities by road and rail.
 Tourist packages and affordable hotels are available in all seasons for those who visit Sabarimala.

-November to the end of January is the period to visit Sabarimala if one is particular about visiting the temple during the pilgrmage season.
-September to April can also be an ideal time to visit as it is soon after the monsoon season and before the peak Summer season.
+November to the end of January is the period to visit Sabarimala if one is particular about visiting the temple during the pilgrimage season.
+September to April can also be an ideal time to visit as it is soon after the monsoon season and before the peak summer season.